gavinlyonsrepo/cylon/Readme.md

 	* Back-up the local pacman database
 * AUR cower options
 	* Get Information for AUR package with optional install
+	* search for AUR package
+	* Download AUR  package
-	* Fetch  updates to installed AUR packages with
+	* Fetch and install AUR packages
-	* optional install
 	* Check for updates ( NO downloads)
 	* Write installed AUR/foreign package list to file.
 * system maintenance check
 	* All Failed Systemd Services
 	* All Failed Active Systemd Services
 	* Check log Journalctl for Errors
-	* Check log Journalctl for fstrim SSD trim
+	* Check log Journalctl for fstrim SSD trim (check for SSD)
 	* Check for broken symlinks,
 * System backup
 	* Optional destination path as defined in script or custom path